Skip to Content

 Tressa Jamil

-Make our three-ingredient broiled Sriracha salmon; this is one of my go-to recipes when I need a meal on the fly because it's ready it 15 minutes!
+Make three-ingredient broiled Sriracha salmon!
+The sheet pan dish is one of my go-to recipes for busy nights because it takes only 15 minutes!

 5 from 6 votes